MegalithicBTC/BTCPayserver-LSPS1/README.md

 THE CLIENT is polling THE LSP's [get order](https://github.com/lightning/blips/blob/master/blip-0051.md#21-lsps1get_order)  endpoint, and displays an appropriate failure or success message when the `get_order` endpoint produces a relevant result.

+## Issues for future investigation

+### Client-side channel data

+The LSPS1 specification does not require that the THE CLIENT have any particular access to data about its own node: The entire LSPS1 flow can be accomplished without THE CLIENT looking at its own internal state or list of channels.

+It would however be useful for THE CLIENT to have access to this data, because then, BTCPay server could show useful alerts like:

+> ⚠️ **No Inbound Capacity**
+> You have a Lightning Node, but no channel with inbound capacity.
+Please get a channel from an LSP so you can receive Lightning payments.

+...and..

+> ⚠️ **Channels Depleted**
+> Your Lightning Channels are depleted and you can no longer receive payments.
+Please swap funds out of your channel(s) or get a new channel from an LSP.

+This is behavior we wanted to include with this plugin, and indeed, we saw some [sample work by LQWD](https://github.com/lightningriders/BTCPayServerPluginsProd/blob/3517fa40ce48767bb6c285273be9fef66090c8fb/Plugins/BTCPayServer.Plugins.Lqwd/Services/LqwdPluginService.cs#L335) which led to to initially believe that we WOULD be able to get such data through BTCPay server's API.

+Further investigation however has let us to believe that there is currently [no reliable way](https://github.com/Kukks/BTCPayServerPlugins/blob/6761a8f385aab596235975e46dd78e62724c74ea/Plugins/BTCPayServer.Plugins.MicroNode/MicroLightningClient.cs#L262) to get a list of channels from BTCPay server's API.

+Client-side channel data could also help users answer what will likely be a common question: "I paid the invoice to get the channel, I think I got the channel, but where can I see it?"

+Currently THE CLIENT would have to open up a separate interface, for example "Ride The Lightning" in order to see the channel that was opened following the successful usage of this plugin.

+### Client-side persistence

+LSPS1 does NOT require that THE CLIENT perform any kind of long-term persistence of data in order to acquire a channel.
+It was therefore with some puzzlement that we reviewed [LQWD's plugin](https://github.com/lightningriders/BTCPayServerPluginsProd/tree/3517fa40ce48767bb6c285273be9fef66090c8fb/Plugins/BTCPayServer.Plugins.Lqwd/Migrations), which includes extensive database migrations.

+In general, we think it's better to not attempt to persist state to BTCPay Server's database.
+But a counter-argument could be made: It might be useful for THE CLIENT to be able to see a "list of channels acquired from LSPs", with historical data like the size of the channel.

+That said, this seems lower priority than [Client-side channel data](#client-side-channel-data), which would serve a similar purpose but also most critically provide the actual **balances** available in existing channels.

+[^1]: This is the footnote content.